Why a Pre-Approval Letter Matters in Arizona Real Estate

 • Home Specifications: The home must be built after 1976 and comply with HUD standards.
 For most mortgage programs, it must be on a permanent foundation and be considered real property.
 The original HUD data plate and certification label must also be present.

-How to Find the Right Mobile Home Lenders in Arizona
+How to Find the Right Manufactured Home Lenders in Arizona

 Securing the right financing is just as important as finding the perfect home.
-Knowing how to choose among mobile home lenders in Arizona can save you time and money.
+Knowing how to choose among manufactured home lenders in Arizona can save you time and money.

 Types of Lenders to Consider